shantanugoel/email-actions/README.md

 At least 1 filter is necessary in the configuration.
 Each filter must have at least 1 action.
 Rest all is optional.
 Each action plugin may have it's own mandatory OR optional settings.
 See [Plugin Settings](#plugin-settings) for all available plugins and their options/variables

 The config file has the following general format.
 All text after `#` is an explanation, not a part of the config itself.

 Names within `<>` can be substituted by user as per their choice.
 Names outside `<>` are reserved by email-actions and must be used as is.

+All settings are case-sensitive.
+So take care of that.

 ```
 global:  # Optional keyword that specifies global variables for plugins.
 These are available in all instances of your plugins in each filter